-We have invested in a fantastic selection of resources from textbooks to DVDs.

-We encourage a cross-over with other subjects such as English and Drama to ensure that our students have a good grounding in context and in performance possibilities too.
+We have invested in a fantastic selection of resources to ensure the History course is accessible to all of our learners at Moon Hall with the passion and enthusiasm for the subject.
+We encourage a cross-over with other subjects such as English literature to ensure that our students have a good grounding in context.